 First off Jonás' works mostly inhabit an alternate reality, more dreamlike than down-to-earth, more scary or disturbing than your average sculpture.
 One thing is certain, they are never dull nor derivative; unique and with a personal style is what stands out when you admire them.

-When asked, the author tells us that he feels that negative emotions are like stones which we swallow through life.
+When asked, the author tells us that he feels that negative emotions are like stones that we swallow through life.
 So this figure is certainly very artistically going through life digesting negativity at a rapid pace.

-The artist stated that his childhood also influenced the sculpture, when he played with mud and had a great time.
-His sculpture tries to remind us of our childhood, when we started to walk, balance ourselves and enjoy the different elements of the world.
+The artist stated that his childhood also influenced the sculpture when he played with mud and had a great time.
+His sculpture tries to remind us of our childhood when we started to walk, balance ourselves and enjoy the different elements of the world.

 You'll find this sculpture on the corner of Leona Vicario Street and the Malecon in downtown Puerto Vallarta.

 Born in Guadalajara, Jalisco in 1966

 The artist began sculpting at a young age.
 In 1980, he helped create the public monumental sculpture "La Estampida", which stands at a busy intersection in his hometown, near the iconic Hotel Riu building.